 "His acrylic paintings sparkle with strong colours.
 From a distance, his gardens look lifelike enough, but up close everything breaks up into a lively and intricate pattern of brushstrokes, Regina Haggo writes."
 Hamilton Spectator

-James Gummerson has devoted the majority of his life to drawing and painting.
-For over twenty five years, he has depicted the natural and rural landscapes of Canada.
-His art has been displayed in major galleries across Canada including The Art Gallery Of Hamilton, The Focus Gallery Hamilton, The McNaught Gallery, The Dundas Heritage Museum and Emerald Arts Gallery British Columbia to name a few.
+James Gummerson is a Hamilton based artist who has devoted the majority of his life to drawing and painting.
+He is currently represented by Earls Court Gallery, Summer & Grace gallery and his art has been displayed in major galleries across Canada including The Art Gallery Of Hamilton, The Focus Gallery Hamilton, The McNaught Gallery and many others.
 He has won numerous awards including winning the 2014 landscape excellence award at AIRS.